2022 Hyundai Tucson driveway and infotainment test | No knobs? No probs

 The interior of the 2022 Hyundai Tucson is a very nice place to be ##hyundai ##cars ##carsoftiktok♬ original sound - Autoblog

 After spending a day with a 2022 Tucson hybrid earlier this year, I came away very impressed by the interior, as you can tell from the TikTok clip above.
-It looks great, feels great, and apart from a few small quibbles (like the volume controls and push-button gear selector), is fairly conventionally and intuitively laid out.
+It looks great, feels great, and apart from a few small quibbles (like the volume controls and push-button gear selector), the cabin of these Limited models (the base car gets a different center stack switch setup) is fairly conventionally and intuitively laid out.
 If anything, I expected the lack of physical controls to be my biggest gripe with the Tucson long-term, but that turned out not to be the case.

 Let's start with the obvious: it works.
 Functionally, the Tucson's infotainment is no different than what we've seen in Hyundai's other recent offerings.
 The 10.25-inch screen looks larger than its dimensions suggest here (the Sonata's is 12.3 inches, for comparison) because it sits flush with the large, glossy bezel that houses all of the capacitive control surfaces.
 Yes, you have to hunt around for controls and the lack of tactile feedback can be frustrating, especially if you're on a bumpy road and pecking at one of the smaller toggles.
 But Hyundai included an audible "beep" for each of its capacitive buttons, so at least you know your inputs have been accepted.